feven2552/To-do-App_Django/README.md

 Contributions are welcome!
 If you find any bugs 🐛 or have suggestions for improvements, feel free to open an issue or create a pull request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-In this template:
-- Replace `https://raw.githubusercontent.com/your-username/your-repository/master/path/to/screenshot.png` with the actual URL of your hosted screenshot image.
-- Replace `your-username` with your GitHub username.
-- Replace `your-repository` with the name of your GitHub repository.

-Feel free to customize this template further according to your preferences.
-If you have any more questions or need further assistance, feel free to ask!